sudosilva/Sudosilva/README.md

 - 👯 I'm looking to collaborate on **Java (Minecraft Clients), or anything that is interesting to me.**

-- 🤝 I'm looking for help with **Learning C++ and Cybersecurity**
+- 🤝 I'm Learning ** C++ and Cybersecurity**

-- 💬 Ask me about **Java, C++, Python for backends.
+- 💬 Languages i code in **Java, C++, Python for backends.
 HTML, CSS and JS for frontend.
 I'm fluent in using Django, Flask and Electron for python web and app development.
 My strong suite is java and python.**

 - 📫 How to reach me **bytetalk (discord)**